peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 ![Files]({{ site.baseurl }}/images/unit-tests.jpg)

 Testing these elements separately, doesn’t gurantee that your app will behave as expected when you bring them together.
 For example, a unit test for an [async action creator](https://redux.js.org/recipes/writing-tests#async-action-creators) can assert that a particular action was dispatched, but it doesn’t gurantee that a reducer will handle said action.
-Moreover, what I often seen is that the code connecting a component to the store (`mapStateToProps`, `mapDispatchToProps`, etc.) is left untested.
+Moreover, what I typically find is that the code connecting a component to the store (`mapStateToProps`, `mapDispatchToProps`, etc.) is left untested.

 Action creators, reducers, and selectors are component implementation details that shouldn’t be tested directly.
+So what should be tested?

 ### What to test